tobiasqueck/ui5con2022/README.md

 ## Demo

 ### 1. Create an application using the easy-ui5 generator
-* we using the community driven easyUI5 generator to create our initial app
+* we are using the community driven easyUI5 generator to create our initial app
    * `yo easy-ui5 project`
    * subgenerator `generator-ui5-project` has been enhanced with sub-generators to enabled the new Fiori elements flexible programming model
 * while this generator is a community project, it uses modules provided as part of our `open-ux-tools` initiative (https://github.com/SAP/open-ux-tools) that aims to consolidate the core tooling functionality in an open source project that you can inspect, use or contribute to
-* let me run the generator
+* let's run the generator
     * the generator should be executed in a folder that is already in a VSCode workspace for simplicity
 ```
 ?
 What do you want to do?
 Create a new OpenUI5/SAPUI5 project